-When comparing the historical prices for a particular day in a Historical Daily chart to another data source for the same day or to the same chart in another instance of Sierra Chart, and you notice some small differences with the Open, High, Low, Close prices, then this may be because the data in Sierra Chart is adjusted for dividends.
+When comparing the historical prices for a particular day in a Historical Daily chart to another data source for the same day or to the same chart in another instance of Sierra Chart, and you notice differences with the Open, High, Low, Close prices, then this may be because the data in Sierra Chart is adjusted for dividends.
+Or it is not adjusted and you are comparing to historical price data which is adjusted for dividends.

 Select Global Settings >> Data/Trade Service Settings.

 Check the setting of Download Dividend Adjusted Historical Data.
-If it is enabled, then and disable it.
+If it is enabled, then disable it.